simoncozens/fonts-and-layout/features.md

         ...
     }

+Again, in these particular situations, your font editing software may pick up on glyphs with those "magic" naming conventions and automatically generate the features for you.
+Single substitutions are simple; let's move on to the next category.

 ### Multiple substitution

 Single substitution was one-to-one.
 Multiple substitution is one-to-many: it decomposes one glyph into multiple different glyphs.
 The syntax is pretty similar, but with one thing on the left of the `by` and many things on the right.